matthiasguentert/azure-appinsights-logger/README.md

 # Extended request logging with Application Insights

 ## Introduction

 This nuget package provides a custom middleware that allows to write the body of an HTTP request/response to a custom dimension.

 ![](https://i.imgur.com/CNbVKsx.png)

 ## Features

 - Log request & response body to Application Insights
 - Configure HTTP verbs that will trigger logging
 - Configure HTTP status code ranges that will trigger logging
 - Configure maximum body length to store
 - Provide optional cut off text
 - Configure name of custom dimension keys
 - Disable IP masking without the need to modify the App Insights resource as described [here](https://learn.microsoft.com/en-us/azure/azure-monitor/app/ip-collection?tabs=net)
+- Optionally log request body even in case a downstream middleware or handler throws
+- Allows redacting sensitive data like tokens, passwords, credit card numbers, etc.

 > A word of warning!
 Writing the content of an HTTP body to Application Insights might reveal sensitive user information that otherwise would be hidden and protected in transfer via TLS.
-So use this with care and only during debugging or developing!
+So use this middleware with care - with great power comes great responsibility (I always wanted to say that...)!

 ## Installation

 Just pull in the nuget package like so:

 ```
 dotnet add package Azureblue.ApplicationInsights.RequestLogging
 ```

 Then you'll have to register the middleware in your `Startup` class with your container.

 ```csharp
 using Azureblue.ApplicationInsights.RequestLogging;